2019–20 FA Cup: Quarter-finals

 The draw for the quarter-finals took place on 4 March 2020.
 All teams playing in this round were from the Premier League, the first all-Premier League quarter-finals since 2005–06.

 The ties were due to be played on 21 and 22 March 2020, before being postponed on 13 March 2020 due to the COVID-19 pandemic.
 The fixtures were revised to the 27 and 28 June 2020 following the end of the suspension.
 All ties were played behind closed doors.

 As a gesture of solidarity following the murder of George Floyd, the 'Black Lives Matter' badge is used by all players from this round on.
 The FA also gave their support for any player who chooses to "take a knee" before or during matches.
 In addition, the NHS tribute badge was also used at all kits for the remainder of the season.
 All teams but Sheffield United and Newcastle United donned both badges at the front side, the others put the BLM badge below the players' number at the back of the shirt.

 Semi-finals

 The semi-finals were played on 18 and 19 July 2020 and were shown on BT Sport and BBC Sport.
 Both games were played at Wembley Stadium.
 The draw was held during half-time of the Newcastle United–Manchester City quarter-final match and was conducted by Alan Shearer.

 Final

-The 2020 FA Cup Final was played on 1 August 2020 and was shown live on BT Sport and BBC Sport.
+The 2020 FA Cup final was played on 1 August 2020 and was shown live on BT Sport and BBC Sport.
 Wembley Stadium hosted the game as usual.

 Top scorers

-Television rights
+Broadcasting rights

+The domestic broadcasting rights for the competition were held by the BBC and subscription channel BT Sport.
+The BBC held the rights since 2014–15, while BT Sport since 2013–14.
+The FA Cup Final was required to be broadcast live on UK terrestrial television under the Ofcom code of protected sporting events.

+The following matches were broadcast live on UK television: